mohseenrm/neural-network/README.md

 2. learning rate: change the value of learning_rate in main #default:1.5
 3. iterations or epoch: change the value of iteration in Stochastic_Gradient_Descent #default: 30
 4. SGD batch size (Epoch size): change the value of SGD_Size in Stochastic_Gradient_Descent #default: 10
+5. Stopping Criteria:
+   a.
+30 Iterations (Can be changed in Stochastic_Gradient_Descent )or one(b or c) of the below.
+   b.
+Without Dropout: Accuracy of 90%(Can be changed in Stochastic_Gradient_Descent line number: 89 if needed).
+   C. With Dropout: Accuracy of 92%(Can be changed in Stochastic_Gradient_Descent line number: 86 if needed).

 To test the gradients :
 Move to src, then type python gradient_Check.py.